pragsmike/PromptCritical/docs/ai-assistant-usage.md

 an onboard document for its successor.
 That's what the [outro-prompt](../copilot/outro-prompt.md) does.
 The turnover steps are:

+   * Have the assistant produce revised versions of the README, USAGE, DESIGN, and OVERVIEW documents.
+Commit these into the repo.
    * Use the [outro-prompt](../copilot/outro-prompt.md) to create an onboard document.
    * Put that document in the `copilot` directory and commit it, so it will be included in the pack.
    * Generate the pack by `make pack` at top level.